Talking about money is a social taboo for society, and to the average person, it can feel awkward to approach someone asking for more money.

 Words can be tricky sometimes.
 Despite our best intentions, the meaning of our message is lost, and we communicate something incorrect or easily misunderstood.

 Having a friend listen to your question and provide feedback is an excellent way to iron out any inconsistencies and solidify your points.
 Consider and anticipate your boss's counterarguments.

 Have your friend point out or clarify any errors in your grand speech.
-So, you'll show your boss that you're even more ready for the real thing and be able to answer any questions or concerns he or she might have.
+So, you'll show your boss that you're even more ready for the real thing and can answer any questions or concerns he or she might have.

-Being 100% prepared is never really an option, and some bosses can be pretty hard on their employees.
-Often, it comes with the territory, but practicing on a friend can help get out those pre-Ask jitters and get you focused on the task at hand.
+Being 100% prepared is never an option; some bosses can be hard on their employees.
+Often, it comes with the territory, but practicing with a friend can help get out those pre-Ask jitters and get you focused on the task at hand.

 Always make sure you conduct yourself with confidence and self-assurance.
 Use simple yet precise language to sell yourself!
 Use the numbers and data you’ve collected to tout your achievements with the company.
 Now isn’t the time to be modest.

 At the same time, you should never take credit for ideas that aren’t yours or achievements you aren’t responsible for.
 Think about the timing of your raise, too.